 Table 2: Annual tagging rate, by vessel, operating in the exploratory fishery for Dissostichus spp. in Division 58.4.3a.
 The tag-overlap statistics (CM 41-01) for Dissostichus mawsoni and D. eleginoides respectively are provided in brackets.
-Values for the tag-overlap statistic are not calculated for catches of less than 10 tonnes (2007-2014) or less than 30 fish tagged (since 2015) (\). - indicates that no fish were tagged.
+Values for the tag-overlap statistic are not calculated for catches of less than 10 tonnes (2007-2014) or less than 30 fish tagged (since 2015) (). - indicates that no fish were tagged.
+No fishing took place in 2016.